Present in the Shadow of the War

 Exercise Taiha Tombak XI, 1989

 In 1989, three UBREs again participated in Exercise Taiha Tombak XI.
-The exercise took place in Perak and Penang states and, like the previous year’s Taiha Tombak X, required long road moves, route replenishment, field fuel points, and repeated coordination between the deployed force and available fuel sources.
+As in the previous year, Taiha Tombak X required long road moves, route replenishment, field fuel points, and repeated coordination between the deployed force and available fuel sources.
 This exercise was significant because it would be the final major exercise for NZAOD before the end of New Zealand’s permanent presence in Singapore.

 By this stage, the RL-mounted UBRE was a proven, if imperfect, solution.
 Across several years of Malaysian deployments, it had supported long-distance movement, kerbside refuelling, field distribution points, route replenishment, and wider exercise sustainment.
 Although the equipment remained improvised, the method was by then well understood.
 Petroleum Operators knew how to assemble, check, move, refill, operate, account for fuel, and keep the system working under field conditions.